Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Why other options are incorrect:

 *   **A. @azure pipelines subscribe...:** The prompt states you have already subscribed to Project1.
-Running the base subscribe command again is redundant and does not allow you to filter for failures only.
+  * <mark>Running the base subscribe command again is redundant and does not allow you to filter for failures only.</mark>
 *   **B. Add a Publish Build Artifacts task:** This is a task within the build pipeline to save files. it has no impact on how notifications are sent to Microsoft Teams.
 *   **D. Enable continuous integration:** CI ensures that builds start automatically when code is pushed.
-While this triggers builds, it does not control the logic of the notification system in Teams.
+While this triggers builds, **it does not control the logic of the notification system in Teams**.

 ### Question -24

 You have an Azure DevOps organization named Contoso.

-**You need to receive Microsoft Teams notifications when work items are updated***.
+**You need to receive Microsoft Teams notifications when work items are updated**.
 What should you do?

 A. From Azure DevOps, configure a service hook subscription